-This General Election comes at a key moment in the fight to limit the devastating impacts of climate change – with science telling us that the next decade is crucial in achieving the goals set out in the Paris Agreement.
+The most recent General Election saw MPs elected at a key moment in the fight to limit the devastating impacts of climate change.
+Science tells us that the next decade is crucial in achieving the goals set out in the Paris Agreement.

 The time for business as usual and tinkering round the edges is over.
 Politicians must back bold transformative action to tackle the climate emergency.

-Our election manifesto sets out the kind of policies that political parties and candidates should be supporting if they wish to create a Fossil Free UK.
+This page sets out the kind of policies and ideas that political parties should be supporting if they wish to create a Fossil Free UK.

 1. Redirect the support given to fossil fuel industries into clean energy and delivering a Just Transition